top of page

 Toolkits & Reports

-Navigating DOJ Consent Decrees in the Context of Campaigns to Defund Police (w/ Community Resource Hub, 2021)
+Navigating DOJ Consent Decrees in the Context of Campaigns to Defund Police, co-written with Andrea Ritchie & Community Resource Hub (2021)

-From Vice to ICE Toolkit (editor, co-written with staff of BreakOUT! & the New Orleans Workers Center for Racial Justice, 2017)
+From Vice to ICE Toolkit, editor, co-written with BreakOUT! & the New Orleans Workers Center for Racial Justice (2017)

-Get Yr Rights: A Toolkit for LGBTQTS Youth and LGBTQTS Serving Organizations (co-written with staff of BreakOUT! and Streetwise and Safe, 2015)
+Get Yr Rights: A Toolkit for LGBTQTS Youth and LGBTQTS Serving Organizations co-written with BreakOUT! and Streetwise and Safe (2015)

-We Deserve Better: A Report By and For Queer and Trans Youth of Color (editor, co-written with staff and members of BreakOUT!, 2014)
+We Deserve Better: A Report By and For Queer and Trans Youth of Color editor, co-written with BreakOUT!
+(2014)

 Essays

-(Forthcoming, 2024) Co-authored essay published in The Jail is Everywhere: Fighting the New Geography of Mass Incarceration
+"Communities Over Cages- The (Ongoing) Campaign to Close the Atlanta City Jail,” co-authored with Xochitl Bervera, published in The Jail is Everywhere: Fighting the New Geography of Mass Incarceration (2024)

-Wes is a strategist & trainer with 20 years experience in movement building work, primarily at the intersections of racial justice and queer/ gender liberation in the South, with a specific focus on abolitionist campaigns.
-Trained as an organizer, he works with small to mid-size nonprofits and grassroots organizations on issues ranging from communications and campaign strategy to organizational growth and development.
+Wes is a strategist & trainer with 20 years experience in movement building work, primarily at the intersections of racial justice and queer/ gender liberation, with a specific interest in campaigns to end policing and mass incarceration in the South.
+Trained as an organizer, he works with small to mid-size nonprofits and grassroots organizations on issues ranging from campaign strategy to organizational growth and development.

-Wes has led and supported campaigns to end policing and close jails and youth prisons in New Orleans and Atlanta.
+Wes has led and supported campaigns to end discriminatory policing and close jails and youth prisons in New Orleans and Atlanta.
 He supported communications and campaign strategy for the Communities Over Cages: Close the Jail ATL Campaign, a campaign led by Women on the Rise to close the Atlanta City Detention Center and reinvest millions back into communities most harmed by its operation.
-He also recently led training and curriculum development as part of a team coordinating a fellowship of organizers running campaigns to defund the police in their local areas with the Community Resource Hub, and supported the launch of www.defundpolice.org and the George Jackson Organizing School.
+He has led training and curriculum development as part of a team coordinating organizers running campaigns to defund the police in their local areas with the Community Resource Hub, supported the launch of www.defundpolice.org and is a co-founder of the George Jackson Organizing School.

-Prior to becoming a consultant, Wes was the Founding Director of BreakOUT!, a youth-led, membership-based organization dedicated to building power and ending the criminalization of LGBTQ youth.
+Wes was the Founding Director of BreakOUT!, a youth-led, membership-based organization dedicated to building power and ending the criminalization of LGBTQ youth.
 Wes served as the Director of BreakOUT! for 6 years before transitioning to new leadership in 2017.
-Under his leadership, BreakOUT! won the We Deserve Better Campaign that resulted in a groundbreaking LGBTQ policy in the New Orleans Police Department to restrict police powers and launched the Vice to ICE Campaign which linked issues of LGBTQ youth criminalization to immigration enforcement and migration justice for Black/brown solidarity and the right to remain.
-He supported the organization's growth from 5 Founding Members to a base of over 80 LGBTQ youth of color and a budget of over 1 million dollars.
+Under his leadership, BreakOUT! won the We Deserve Better Campaign that resulted in a groundbreaking LGBTQ policy in the New Orleans Police Department to end gender profiling and launched the Vice to ICE Campaign which linked issues of LGBTQ youth criminalization to immigration enforcement.
+He supported the organization's growth from 5 Founding Members to a base of over 80 LGBTQ youth and a budget of over $1 million dollars.

 In 2011, Wes received a Soros U.S. Justice Fellowship from the Open Society Foundation while serving as the LGBTQ Youth Project Director at the Juvenile Justice Project of Louisiana (JJPL).
 At JJPL, he authored the report, Locked Up & Out: Lesbian, gay, bisexual, and transgender youth in Louisiana’s juvenile justice system and “’Rounding Up The Homosexuals’: The Impact of Juvenile Court on Queer and Trans/Gender Non-conforming Youth” published in the anthology, Captive Genders: Trans Embodiment and the Prison Industrial Complex.